 She finally succeeded in 1863 when President Lincoln issued a proclamation.
 However, Thanksgiving didn’t officially have the set date as the fourth Thursday in November until 1941.

-4. Macy's Day Parade balloons used to float off all willy-nilly into the sky
+4. Macy's Thanksgiving Day Parade balloons used to float off all willy-nilly into the sky

 Macy's Day Parade 1930 — Photo courtesy of AP Photo

-Up until 1932, balloons from the Macy’s Day Parade in New York were released into the sky when the parade was over.
+Up until 1932, balloons from the New York parade were released into the sky when the festivities were over.
 Macy’s offered a $50 reward for those who found a deflated balloon and returned it.
 Unfortunately, it was a horrible idea because the giant balloons would burst after clearing the skyline.
 Science!

 5. Turkey doesn't make you tired